 FIRST WORD: I have not been this sick, even in the military

-Since Health is uppermost on the minds of our people, we shall leave no stones unturned in our efforts to provide better health management to our people, including good hospitals, dispensaries, surgery centers, and maternity homes staffed by qualified doctors and nurses and equipped with genuine medications and practices.
+Since Health is uppermost on the minds of our people, we shall leave no stones unchecked in our efforts to provide better health management to our people, including good hospitals, dispensaries, surgery centers, and maternity homes staffed by qualified doctors and nurses and equipped with genuine medications and practices.
 Good health management shall prevent Nigerians’ frequent travels outside the country and improve our foreign reserves.
 Nigerian politicians have been overseas and seen how healthcare is organized.
 What stops them from building good clinics in Nigeria?

 SECOND WORD: Thank you, Christian and Muslim Nigerians, for your continued prayers for my health.
 I want you to please pray for the health and unity of our nation?